More about Hellelil and Hildebrand, the Meeting on the Turret Stairs

 Here is what Wikipedia says about The Meeting on the Turret Stairs

-The Meeting on the Turret Stairs (or Hellelil and Hildebrand, the Meeting on the Turret Stairs) is a watercolour painting of 1864 by Frederic William Burton, now in the National Gallery of Ireland.
-Burton was Irish-born, but by the time he painted this living in London, where he later became Director of the National Gallery.
+The Meeting on the Turret Stairs (or Hellelil and Hildebrand, the Meeting on the Turret Stairs) is a watercolour painting from 1864 by Frederic William Burton.
+It was painted in London, where Burton later became Director of the National Gallery.
+The painting is housed in the National Gallery of Ireland.

 It was voted by the Irish public as Ireland's favourite painting in 2012 from among 10 works shortlisted by critics.